Free Shower Remodel Cost Calculator

 Frequently Asked Questions

-In 2026, a shower remodel typically costs $3,000 to $15,000, depending on the scope and materials.
-A cosmetic refresh (new fixtures, door, and reglazing) can run as little as $1,500 to $4,000, replacing the surround and re-tiling about $4,000 to $8,000, a tub-to-shower conversion about $5,000 to $12,000, and a full gut-and-rebuild with premium tile or stone $10,000 to $15,000 or more.
-The biggest cost drivers are how much you're tearing out, the surround material (prefab acrylic is cheapest, tile is mid-range, natural stone is priciest), the fixture level, and the shower door.
-A frameless glass enclosure, heated floors, and custom tile work add up quickly.
+A shower remodel typically costs $3,000 to $15,000, depending on the scope and materials.
+A cosmetic refresh (new fixtures, door, and reglazing) can run $1,500 to $4,000, replacing the surround and re-tiling about $4,000 to $8,000, a tub-to-shower conversion about $5,000 to $12,000, and a full gut-and-rebuild with premium tile or stone $10,000 to $15,000+.
+The biggest drivers are how much you tear out (the scope), the surround material (prefab acrylic ~$35/sq ft is cheapest, tile ~$70/sq ft is mid, natural stone ~$120/sq ft is priciest), the fixture level, and the shower door.
+A frameless glass enclosure, heated floors, and custom tile add up quickly.
+A ~$800 job minimum applies.
+Enter your shower size, scope, and surround above for a localized estimate.

-Converting a bathtub into a walk-in shower typically costs about $5,000 to $12,000, with the price depending on the surround material, fixtures, and door.
-The work involves removing the old tub, adjusting the plumbing (the drain usually has to move, since a shower drain sits in a different spot than a tub drain), building and waterproofing a new shower pan or setting a prefab base, installing the surround (tile or acrylic), and adding the valve, head, and door.
-Tub-to-shower conversions are popular for accessibility (a low or curbless entry is easier to step into) and for modernizing a bathroom, and they're a strong selling point in homes that still have at least one tub elsewhere.
-This calculator includes a tub-to-shower scope to capture the added plumbing and demolition work.
+Converting a bathtub into a walk-in shower typically costs about $5,000 to $12,000, depending on the surround material, fixtures, and door.
+The work involves removing the old tub, adjusting the plumbing — the drain usually has to move, since a shower drain sits in a different spot than a tub drain — building and waterproofing a new shower pan (or setting a prefab base), installing the surround (tile or acrylic), and adding the valve, head, and door.
+Tub-to-shower conversions are popular both for modernizing a dated bathroom and for accessibility, since a low-threshold or curbless entry is far easier to step into than climbing over a tub wall.
+They're a strong selling point too — as long as the home keeps at least one bathtub elsewhere for resale to families.
+This calculator's tub-to-shower scope captures the extra demolition and drain-relocation work.